 The BloggingEngine also accepts post\processor argument, which can be used to provide a custom post processor object to handle the processing of Markdown text.
-An ideal way to do this would be to inherit the default PostProcessor object and override custom methods.
-There is a custom\process method that can be overridden to add extra functionality to the post processing step.
+One way to do this would be to inherit the default PostProcessor object and override process method.